The Power of Music

 What a chill down your back is doing

 When music gives you goosebumps, your brain has just released dopamine in two distinct waves.
-The same neural circuits that fire for food, sex, and cocaine fire for a violin entrance.
+The same neural circuits that fire for the body's most basic survival rewards fire for a violin entrance.
 The strangeness of this finding is worth sitting with.

 - Practice Notes